 General Info – summary

 This Tree with its usually smooth trunk is up to 25m high in the forest.
-Large simple, opposite and entire Leaves are decussate & have oil glands (translucent dots) causing crushed Leaves to smell of citrus.
+Large simple, opposite and entire Leaves are decussate & have oil glands (translucent dots) causing crushed leaves to smell of citrus.
 Spectacular bisexual 5-merous Flowers with pink petals have 5 striking staminodes and anthers with pinkish filaments.
 The superior ovary has a gynophore.
 Fruit: a large woody, capsule + large dark seeds.

 Description